StringEpsilon/Alnilam/docs/guides/quick-start.md

 # Quick Start

-You'll need a React web app to add `react-web-router`.
+You'll need a React web app to add `alnilam`.

 If you need to create one, the easiest way to get started is with a popular tool called [Create React App][crapp].